FoxyRoles/ansible-common/README.md

 12. Install ipmitool (if not on VPS)
 13. Install smartmontools (if not on VPS)
 14. Set MAILTO for crontab
+15. Set net.ifnames=0 and biosdevname=0 for grub to allow old ethX nic names

 ## Example playboot